 S T A F F

-Beth McNamara, Co-Founder
+Beth McNamara, Co-Founder/Co-Executive Director

-Jennifer Rose, Co- Founder
+Jennifer Rose, Co- Founder/Co-Executive Director

-Jennifer Rose has been working as an advocate and activist to end violence against women and children for the past 20 years.
-Currently, Jennifer is the residential services director at La Casa de Las Madres in San Francisco, Ca. Prior to working at La Casa, Jennifer was the director of domestic violence services at the Walnut Avenue Women’s Center.
-In this role she worked to build a program that provided both crisis intervention and long-term advocacy and support for women and their families.
+Jennifer Rose has been working as an advocate and activist to promote healing and end violence against women and children for the past 25 years.
+Jennifer is currently the co-director at Inspire Action for Social Change.
+Prior to co-founding Inspire Action in 2008, she had held a number of leadership positions at local domestic violence programs.
+In her role as the Director of Domestic Violence Services at the Walnut Avenue Women’s Center, she worked to build a program that provided both crisis intervention and long-term advocacy and support for women and their families.
 She also opened a supervised visitation center that was part of a national demonstration initiative funded through the Office of Violence Against Women.